chef/automate/components/docs-chef-io/content/automate/ha_backup_restore_object_storage.md

 #### Restoring the Backed-up Data from Object Storage

-To restore backed-up data of the Chef Automate High Availability (HA) using External File System (EFS), follow the steps given below:
+To restore backed-up data of the Chef Automate High Availability (HA) using External Object Storage, follow the steps given below:

 -   Check the status of all Chef Automate and Chef Infra Server front-end nodes by executing the `chef-automate status` command.